jrpool/rallytree/README.md

 ## Pass creation

 This operation creates passing results for all test cases of user stories in a tree, except for test cases that already have results or that have no owner.
 If a test case is in any test sets, the result is defined as belonging to the first of those test sets.
-You must specify a build (asRally requires) and may specify a note, to be applied to all of the new results.
+You must specify a build (as Rally requires) and may specify a note, to be applied to all of the new results.
 Whoever is the owner of the test case is defined as the tester of the result.

 ## Planification